 - Reassess sellers on a regular basis or following any significant changes to the process for becoming a registered seller or an approved seller.

 - Respond to and publish answers to questions from sellers.

-- Ask for more information from any seller.
+- Require additional information from any seller.

 - Publish summary or detailed information to different Digital Marketplace stakeholders and audiences.